mdlacasse/Owl/docs/modeling-capabilities.md

 ### Modeling Capabilities

-This document summarizes all modeling components in Owl (Optimal Wealth Lab), how each is implemented, and the assumptions and limitations that apply.
+This document summarizes all modeling components in Owl (Optimal wealth lab), how each is implemented, and the assumptions and limitations that apply.
 It serves as a quick reference for understanding the scope and boundaries of the optimizer.

 | Component | Modeling approach | Assumptions & limitations |
 |------------|--------------------|---------------------------|